Nervous System Disorders

 Most adults need 7 to 8 hours of sleep each night.
 Sleep deprivation means you're not getting enough sleep.

-Sleepwalking refers to a type of sleep disorder that involves walking while in a deep sleep.
-But despite the name, sleepwalking can actually refer to more than that.
+Sleepwalking is a sleep disorder that involves walking while in a deep sleep.
+It is much more common in children than adults.

 Complex regional pain syndrome is an abnormal response by the body to pain.

-Radiculopathy, commonly called pinched nerve, often occurs in the lower back.
+Radiculopathy, commonly called pinched nerve, often occurs in the low back.

 Spinal cord stimulation is one way to manage various types of pain.
 A spinal cord stimulator is an implanted device that sends low levels of electricity directly into the spinal cord.